 I have taken additional steps with my own business web site.
 I wrote some code to monitor and discover cyber attacks that seek to compromise security.

 You might be familiar with the page on most websites that tells you you've reached a non-existent page.
-Webmasters now this as a 404 error page.
-If you click on a link to a page that no longer exists or if you type the URL yourself and mistype it, you will go to that 404 page.
+Webmasters know this as a 404 error page.
+If you click on a link to a page that no longer exists or if you mistype a URL, you will go to that 404 error page.
 In most cases this is simply another HTML coded page that may include additional instructions to help guide the visitor.
-Here's an example...
+Here's an example: